-- If applicable, check the USB device is turned on and using its own power supply.
-For example, if you are using a digital camera, check if the battery is charged.
-If you are using a printer, check if the power cable is connected properly to the AC outlet. - Try using another USB port on your computer.
-The driver software could be installed to the specific port you used the first time you connected the device. - See the manual that came with your USB device for more information.
-You may need to install software before you connect the device. - □ Try connecting a simple, low-powered device such as a mouse to test if the port is working at all. - □ USB hubs may prevent a device from working because of a power distribution failure.
-We recommend you connect the device directly to your computer without a hub.
+camera, check if the battery is charged.
+If you are using a printer, check if the power cable is connected properly to an AC outlet.
+Try using another USB port on your computer.
+The driver software could be installed to the specific port you used the first time you connected the device.
+See the manual that came with your USB device for more information.
+You may need to install software before you connect the device.